 The heavens are telling the glory of God;

 and the firmament proclaims his handiwork

-these Christians thought that studying God’s creations (i.e. natural philosophy, or as we would call it today, “science”) was also studying God at one remove; studying animals or rocks or clouds or astronomy was a secondary way of understanding God, since he created it, and it spoke of him.
+These Christians thought that studying God’s creations (i.e. natural philosophy, or as we would call it today, “science”) was also studying God indirectly, at one remove; studying animals or rocks or clouds or astronomy was a secondary way of understanding God, since he created everything, and all things spoke of him.
 Kepler’s laws of planetary motion are embedded in his attempt to discover the divine music of creation, for example.
-But all of this deeply religious context is missing from the way kids and teenagers learn about the history of science in high school and even college; we retroject our ideas of “science” and “scientists” as lab-coated professionals doing their well-defined jobs far away from religious ideas.
+But all of this deeply religious context is missing from the way kids and teenagers learn about the history of science in high school and even college; we retroject our ideas of “scientists” as lab-coated professionals doing their well-defined “science” jobs far away from religious ideas.

 This all leads to something called the hexameral tradition.

 The hexameral tradition draws its name from Greek hex “six” and hēmera “day,” referring to the six day creation account found in Genesis 1.
 The “hexameral tradition” refers to a broad body of literature expounding on natural philosophy (or “science”) through the structure of a commentary on the six days of Genesis 1.